kabelwerk/sdk-python/docs/index.rst

 Alternatively, you can set the environment variables ``KABELWERK_URL`` and ``KABELWERK_API_TOKEN`` — these will be read when you first import the SDK.

+If you have a Django project, you can also configure the SDK in your settings.
+Check the `Django integration`_ page for more details.

 Reference
 ---------